BIG HEAD

 Hi Niki,

-I just noticed your ad on petlink looking for a non chemical based fly/midge repellant for Qld Itch.
+I just noticed your ad on pet link looking for a non chemical based fly/midge repellent for Qld Itch.
 Neem oil is great for it, 2 cups white vinegar, 1 Cup Avon Skin So Soft bath oil (original), 1 Cup water and if you can get it 1 Tablespoon eucalyptus oil.
 Mix in a spray bottle.
 2 cups white vinegar, 1 Cup Avon Skin So Soft bath oil (original), 1 Cup water and if you can get it 1 Tablespoon eucalyptus oil.
 Mix in a spray bottle.

 By the way my gelding was suffering from Qld Itch even with rugs and "commercial" treatments, so i can recommend neem from experience.